-For various reasons, people have touted quantum mechanics as a fundamentally different science from classical physics.
-It's not.
+For various reasons, people have falsely touted quantum mechanics as a fundamentally different science from classical physics.
 As physics progressed to explaining and predicting systems of one nature to systems of other natures, there became a necessity to name these disciplines.
-Quantum mechanics describes solutions to a new set of problems specifically those involving discrete or quantized behavior of chemical atoms.
+Such names are always imperfect and overlapping.
+"Quantum mechanics" mostly refers to solutions to a new set of problems, specifically those involving discrete or quantized behavior of chemical atoms.

 There have been a multitude of changes which arrived with the improved understanding of atomic theory, including many useful technologies.
-However the dichotomy between classical and quantum physics is false, and must be de-emphasized if we are to demystify quantum mechanics and proceed in our quest for improved understanding and improved pedagogy of the prized physics material.
+However the dichotomy between classical and quantum physics is false, and must be de-emphasized, if we are to demystify quantum mechanics and proceed in our quest for improved understanding and improved pedagogy of the prized physics material.

-Some people might describe quantum mechanics (and relativity) as "non-Newtonian".
+Some people might describe quantum mechanics (and relativity) as "non-Newtonian."
 In a sense they are right.
-However in the same sense, Boltzmann's kinetic theory of gases and Maxwell's theory of electromagnetism are also non-Newtonian.
-As Newton said, "If I have seen further it is only by standing on the shoulders of giants".
+However, in the same sense, Boltzmann's kinetic theory of gases and Maxwell's theory of electromagnetism are also non-Newtonian.
+As Newton said, "If I have seen further it is only by standing on the shoulders of giants."
 In this case, the giants include Newton himself, and the great innovators of quantum mechanics were the ones standing on his shoulders.